U.S. Customs and Border Protection, Department of Homeland Security.

 (16) Low voltage power supply (LVPS) module, comprised of parts from Taiwan, Japan, Korea, China, and the U.S.

-(17) Local area network (LAN) module board, comprised of parts from the U.S. and unnamed countries.
+(17) Local area network (LAN) module board, comprised of parts from the U.S. and Start Printed Page 49784unnamed countries.
 It is programmed with Taiwanese-origin network firmware (Taiwanese component no. 4) in China.

 (18) Miscellaneous items: screws, EMI gaskets, tape (Mylar and 3M), 16-pin wiring, brackets, main board spacers, insulating rubber, Mylar film, and elevator feet.